twilkinson573/glance/README.md

 #glance

-glance is a portal for sharing streetwear images and inspiration.
+glance is a portal for sharing clothing images and inspiration.

-Share what you see on the web and the street and explore fashion trends before they hit the high street.
+Share what you think is cool on the web and the street and explore trends before they hit the high street.

 by Thomas Wilkinson